Never-Ending Anxiety: Managing Persistent Symptoms

 Anxiety is a term that commonly defines feelings of worry, fear, and dread.
 While occasional anxiety tends to be common, it should generally be temporary to warn you of potential danger—not occurring persistently after the danger has passed.

-According to the National Institute of Mental Health (NIMH), when your feelings of excessive nervousness persist to the point that they interfere with your daily life and cause functional impairment, you may have a disorder—and you might benefit from connecting with a licensed therapist.
+According to the National Institute of Mental Health (NIMH), when your feelings of excessive nervousness persist to the point that they interfere with your daily life and cause functional impairment, you may have a mental health disorder—and you might benefit from connecting with a licensed therapist.

 “Many people worry about things such as health, money or family problems.
 But anxiety disorders (can) involve more than temporary worry or fear.
 For people with an anxiety disorder, the anxiety (might) not go away and can get worse over time.
 The symptoms can interfere with daily activities such as job performance, schoolwork and relationships.” — NIMH Overview of Anxiety Disorders

-The Anxiety and Depression Association of America has found that anxiety disorders are generally regarded as the most common mental health condition among adults in the US, estimating that roughly 40 million people are living with one.
+The Anxiety and Depression Association of America has found that anxiety disorders are generally regarded as the most common mental illness among adults in the US, estimating that roughly 40 million people are living with one.
 Though the organization called the disorders “highly treatable,” clinical sources note that only 36.9% of those with an anxiety disorder receive treatment.

 Anxiety disorders can affect your emotional, cognitive and physical health, with effects often worsening as the condition persists.
 Understanding the range of symptoms that these disorders can create in many is often the first step toward empathetic understanding and effective treatment.